bytebase/bytebase.com/content/blog/mysql-vs-mariadb.md

 It's also possible that MySQL and MariaDB co-exist inside an organization.
 And if you want to manage the database development lifecycle for both of them, please check out [Bytebase](/).

 ![change-query-secure-govern-database-all-in-one](/images/db-scheme-lg.png)

+Updated 2024/10/05 - It was noted that MariaDB has equal or better set of JSON functions that MySQL.

 ## Other Comparisons